gruntwork-io/docs/docs/reference/modules/terraform-aws-security/iam-groups/iam-groups.md

 For background information on IAM, IAM users, IAM policies, and more, check out the [background information docs in the iam-policies module](https://github.com/gruntwork-io/terraform-aws-security/tree/main/modules/iam-policies#background-information).

-## TODO

-Are we missing any functionality?
-Let us know by emailing info@gruntwork.io!